-You can usually treat mild sunburn at home, although there are some circumstances where you should seek medical advice (see below).
+You can usually treat mild sunburn at home, although there are some circumstances where you should seek medical advice.

-- Take painkillers such as ibuprofen or paracetamol to relieve any pain – aspirin should not be given to children under 16.
+- take pain relief such as ibuprofen or paracetamol to relieve any pain – aspirin should not be given to children under 16

 When to seek medical advice

-You should contact your GP or the NHS 24 111 service for advice if you feel unwell or have any concerns about your sunburn, particularly if you are burnt over a large area or have any of the more severe symptoms listed below.
+You have sunburn and feel unwell or have any concerns about your sunburn, particularly if you're burnt over a large area or have any of the more severe symptoms such as: